 Laying and jointing operations should be discontinued (and any open work face covered) if weather conditions are such that the performance of the paving may be jeopardised.
-Laying operations should not be undertaken when the temperature is below 5°C on a falling thermometer and below 1°C on a rising thermometer.
+Laying operations should not be undertaken when the temperature is below 5°C on a falling thermometer.
 (Night time temperatures must be taken into account).
 All unfinished areas and stockpiles of materials should be covered in the advent of inclement weather to prevent saturation.